Andrew-S-Rosen/cbe504/main.typ

 === Irreversible Reactions of Arbitrary Order <irreversible-reactions-of-arbitrary-order>

-For simplicity, we will start by considering an irreversible, elementary reaction given by the expression
+We will now generalize the above approach by considering an irreversible, elementary reaction given by the expression
-$ n ce("A") fwdArrow(k) m ce("B") $
+$ n ce("A") fwdArrow(k) m ce("B"), $
 where $n$ is an arbitrary stoichiometric number.
 The rate of change in $conc("A")$ can be given by
 $ r_ce("A") = (dif conc("A")) / (dif t) = -n k conc("A")^n. $<eq:nth_order>